-- Using a global percent of forest carbon emissions of 0.435%, as the global level, and - establishing the historic annual average emissions percent level for Guyana (2001-2012) by dividing this average annual emissions by the average total carbon stock of Guyana (based on the average forest area during the 2001-2012 period), resulting in 9,366,891 tCO2 divided by total stock of 19,134,623,287 tCO2 = 0.049% - deriving the Combined Average of the global and historic annual average emissions percent by: 0.435% + 0.049% divided by 2 = 0.242%. - Computing Annual REDD+ Performance based on Reference Level: - Annual Reported Emissions percent (computed by dividing the annual reported forest carbon emissions loss by the total forest carbon stock of Guyana) that is concluded following measurement and verification, inclusive of establishment of accuracy levels, is then subtracted from the Combined Average of 0.242%.
+Using a global percent of forest carbon emissions of 0.44%, as the global level, and

+- establishing the historic annual average emissions percent level for Guyana (2001-2012) by dividing this average annual emissions by the total carbon stock of Guyana, resulting with 11,667,734 tCO2 of emissions divided by 19,517,832,109 tCO2 C stock= 0.06%, - deriving the Combined Average of the global and historic annual average emissions percent by: 0.44% + 0.06% divided by 2 = 0.25%.

+• Computing Annual REDD+ Performance based on Reference Level:

+Annual Reported Emissions percent (computed by dividing the annual reported forest carbon emissions loss by the total forest carbon stock of Guyana) that is concluded following measurement and verification, inclusive of establishment of accuracy levels, is then subtracted from the Combined Average of 0.25%.